-Based on the preliminary assessments, detailed assessments may be required where increased sanitary or stormwater discharges resulting from the proposed project may impact capacity in the existing sewer system, exacerbate CSO volumes and/or frequencies or contribute greater pollutant loadings in stormwater discharged to receiving waterbodies.
-The study areas for the detailed assessments are the same as identified above for preliminary assessment methods, unless a larger analysis area is necessary for the modeling programs or analysis techniques used to perform the assessments described below.
+Based on the preliminary assessments, detailed as estments may be required where increased sanitary or storm-water discharges resulting from the proposed project may impact caracity in the existing sewer system, exacerbate CSO volumes and/or frequencies or contribute greater policiant loadings in stormwater discharged to receiving waterbodies.
+The study areas or the detailed as essments are the same as identified above for preliminary assessment methods, unless a lorger analysis area is havessary for the modeling programs or analysis techniques used to perform the assessments described below.

-- Dependent on the characterization above of unsewered/partially sewered areas or other existing constraints, or if the proposed project meets density thresholds for a separate sewer area in Section 200, conduct a hydraulic analysis to determine whether the affected sewer system has capacity to serve the proposed project.
-If the hydraulic analysis shows that the sewer system would be inadequate to accommodate the proposed project, an ADP and infrastructure improvements may be necessary.
-The hydraulic analysis of the affected sanitary and storm sewer systems should be developed by the lead agency in consultation with DEP. - If the lead agency with DEP's consultation determines that a project's increased combined sewer flows and volumes have the potential to exacerbate CSO volumes or frequency and require modeling, the next step is to develop model-calculated discharge volumes and frequencies for each combined sewer outfall in the affected catchment area(s).
-The InfoWorks model (or other comparable model subject to DEP review of the modeling protocol) accounts for annual rainfall pattern and conveyance system hydraulic considerations such as storage, travel time, overflows from regulators, etc., and, therefore, can provide a reasonable assessment of the project's impact on the sewer system and the resulting wet-weather discharges.
+- Dependent on the characterization above of unsewered/partially sewered areas or other existing constraints, or if the proposed project meets density the and ds for a separate sewer area in Section 200, conduct a hydraulic analysis to determine whether the affected sewer system has capacity to serve the proposed project.
+If the hydraulic analysis shows that the symmetry would be inadequate to accommodate the proposed project, an ADP and infrastructure improvements may be necessary.
+The hydraulic analysis of the affected sanitary and storm severy externs should be developed by the lead agency in consultation with DEP. - If the had agency with DP's consultation determines that a project's increased combined sewer flows and volumes have the potential to exacerbate CSO volumes or frequency and require modeling, develop model-salculated discharge volumes and frequencies for each combined sewer outfall in the affected catchment area(s).
+The InfoW sirks model (or other comparable model subject to DEP review of the modeling protocol) accounts for annual trinfall patterns and conveyance system hydraulic considerations such as storage, travel time, or afle vs from regulators, etc., and, therefore, can provide a reasonable assessment of the project's impact on the sewer system and the resulting wet-weather discharges.
 If significantly increased CSO volumes or frequencies are predicted as a result of CSO modeling, ambient water quality modeling may be necessary to assess the impact of wet-weather discharges on the concentrations of dissolved oxygen, enteroccoccus, fecal coliform, and total coliform bacteria.
-This latter assessment would depend on the magnitude of pollutant increases and conditions of the receiving water body.

-If ambient water quality modeling is required due to increased volumes of separate storm sewer discharges or CSOs, estimate pollutant types and loadings that could be in the stormwater runoff.
+This latter assessment would depend on the magnitude of pollutant increases and conditions of the receiving waterbody. - If ambient water quality modeling is required due to increased volumes of separate storm sewer discharges or CSOs, estimate pollutant types and loadings that could be in the stormwater runoff.
 Techniques for this assessment range from simple calculations to sophisticated models.
 A report by the Water Environment Research Foundation (WERF), "Water Quality Models: A Survey and Assessment," provides descriptions of the types of models as well as modeling software, including relevant model features.
 This reference is useful in defining the capabilities and limitations of available water quality models and in guiding the selection of a model to meet the objectives of the environmental assessment.
 Modeling may also be necessary for immediate mixing areas within receiving waterbodies.
 More information about water quality modeling is provided in Chapter 11, "Natural Resources."